-A step-by-step tutorial for converting closets into built-in shelves & a living room office transformation.
+A step-by-step tutorial for converting closets into DIY built in shelves & a living room office transformation.

 And this big change we made on the office side of the McNay’s living room is gooooood!